afrid18/afrid18.github.io/content/post/week3-at-GSoC/index.md

 {{% notice info %}}

-> These packages are basically files within python packages that are not necessary to be packaged with rpm files.
+> These binary packages are basically built to have source directory, test directory and docs directories in them so that to test for python packages that have src, test and docs directories.
+And now, these were eliminated with mocking strategy.

 {{% /notice %}}